google/flax/docs/design_notes/lift.md

     This stage is only relevant if multiple Scopes are lifted together.
     In this case we must first find the set of root scopes.
-    A scope is a root if none of its ancestors is in the set of scopes that is too be lifted.
+    A scope is a root if none of its ancestors are in the set of scopes that need to be lifted.

     By only lifting roots we avoid lifting the same variables twice.